StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

 system network-addrpool-assign cluster-pod cluster-pod-ipv4 system network-addrpool-assign cluster-host cluster-host-ipv4
 ```
-It will trigger a runtime Kubernetes and Calico configuration to make dual-stack available.
-This involves a quick restart of the kube-API-server and kube-controller-manager pods on both controllers.
-Pods that need to use the new cluster-pod network and already exist prior to this configuration will require a restart to gain the new addresses.
+This operation will trigger a runtime Kubernetes and Calico configuration update to make dual-stack available.
+This involves a quick restart of the kube-apiserver and kube-controller-manager pods on both controllers.
+Pods that need to use the new cluster-pod network and already exist prior to this configuration change, will require a restart to gain the new addresses.

 To revert back to single-stack, it is necessary to remove the secondary pool from all cluster networks (host, pod, and service).
 ```